New Year: Looking Back

 But then I looked at my phone.
 Technology gets a bad rap, and for good reason.
 It's all consuming, it has invaded most areas of our lives.
 Yes there are many things wrong with it, but then there are many things right too.
-I looked at the camera roll on my phone, scrolling through my photos.
+I looked at the camera roll on my phone, scrolling through photos.
 This was my highlight reel.
 I seriously forgot about all the amazing things that happened this year.
-I forgot because I was looking at all the bad, or at all the things that didn't change.
+I forgot because I was focusing on what didn’t happen, situations that felt stagnant.

 This summer, I was lucky enough to spend a weekend away with all my high school friends in Traverse City.
 Now that was a fantastic weekend.
 There was never a quiet moment in that house, because all we did was talk talk talk, laugh and eat.
 It was perfect.

 I played with lots of makeup, and did makeup for many women.
 We spent weekends at my Grandma's cottage, playing card game after card game.
 Shockingly we only went to one Cub's game but it was a fun game!
 I practically lived at Dutch Village (in Holland, MI) this summer.
 And I'm not mad about that.
 On August 4, my five year wedding anniversary, I got my first tattoo.
 On my ring finger.
 I was a total baby about it too!